pagekite/PyPagekite/doc/MANPAGE.md

      described above, but this syntax is used in the config file.

    * <b>--service_off</b>=`proto`:`kitename`:`host`:`port`:`secret` <br />
-     Same as --service, except disabled by default.
+     Same as --service_on, except disabled by default.

    * <b>--service_cfg</b>=`...`, <b>--webpath</b>=`...` <br />
      These options are used in the configuration file to store service